Swipe left for slideshow. Article continues below.

-The purpose of this post is to determine where the safest places to live are in the Sunflower State.
-Those places where crime is usually something you hear about on Facebook, but not in your local paper.
+The purpose of this post is to determine where the safest cities to live are in the Sunflower State.
+Those places where crime is usually something you hear about on Facebook, but not from your local paper.

-How we calculated the safest cities in Kansas
+Here's the list of the safest cities in Kansas for 2018:

 For example, there were a total of 59 crimes committed in Ulysses which had a reported population of 6,084.
 That means the number of crimes per capita is 0.0097 which translates into a 1 in 103 chance of being the victim of a crime.

 We only looked at cities that have populations of more than 5,000 people reported to the FBI in 2016.
-This left us with a total of 43 places in Kansas to rank.
+This left us with a total of 43 of the biggest cities in Kansas to rank.

-We ranked each place for each criteria from 1 to 43 where 1 in any particular category is the safest.
+We ranked each city for each criteria from 1 to 43 where 1 in any particular category is the safest.

 Next, we averaged each places two criteria to create a Safety Index.
 We crowned the place with the lowest overall Safety Score "The Safest Place In Kansas".